-Chaplains have long served the state to provide spiritual and moral guidance to those in California prisons and jails.
+California prison chaplains have long served the state to provide spiritual and moral guidance to those behind bars.
 They’ve officiated at funerals, helped plan education and baptized incarcerated congregants.
 Participation in religious observances is voluntary, but through the years chaplains have found themselves acting as librarian, counselor and therapist.

 Who was the first prison chaplain?